dakilaserasinghe/oprollup/specs/sequencer/sequencer.md

 The sequencer design depends on the trust assumptions in the system.
 For e.g.
 Arbitrum’s sequencer is trusted on transaction ordering.
 And it guarantees the sequencer has no capacity to censor any transaction in Layer-2.

 In general a sequencer has two ways of getting transactions.
 First through a direct peer-to-peer connection where users send their signed transactions to the sequencer.
 But if a malicious sequencer prevent a user from using the network, users are allowed to directly submit transactions to the Layer-1 which will be inserted in the next blocks given a delay.

-As stated previously, this work is not performing a mechanism to mitigate censorship resistance.
+This work is not performing a mechanism to mitigate censorship resistance.
 Henceforth we assume an honest behavior on transaction acceptance by the sequencer.